Beautiful Tragedy: Release and promotion

 A music video was produced for "Prayers", which had the band performing in an ancient chapel.
 As described in the Hard Attack interview, during the video shoot, vocalist Maria Brink violently met face-first with a camera as it was closing in on the group.
 After having her nose laceration superglued and made up, Brink finished singing, often keeping her hair in her face to prevent noticeability of her nose.
 Upon release, the video for "Prayers" aired on Headbangers Ball.

 The second commercial release was for the title track, "Beautiful Tragedy", which was also accompanied by a music video.
 Brink says of the song, "I kept thinking of these funerals where there are family members who haven't talked to each other for years.
 And then, when they lose someone, suddenly everyone loves each other.
 Sometimes, something dark brings out something beautiful."
 The single broke into the Top 40 Active Rock charts.

 The success of the album led to a year of touring the US, Europe, and Japan with acts such as Within Temptation, Walls of Jericho, and Lacuna Coil.
 The band also scored opening slots for Megadeth, Ozzy Osbourne and Rob Zombie at the end of 2007 which increased their profile in the metal scene.

 An unreleased track from the Beautiful Tragedy sessions called "Surrender" was released to online digital retailers in December 2007.
+The album was re-issued in 2022 by Brutal Planet Records on CD, LP, and cassette featuring new remastered songs and bonus tracks previously released in Japan.